Hybrid-Field 6D Movable Antenna for Terahertz Communications: Channel Modeling and Estimation: Introduction

 \section{Introduction}

-Terahertz (THz) wireless communications, operating in the 0.1 to 10 THz band, are regarded as a promising solution to support ultra-broadband for future 6G sensing and communication networks \cite{thzw,thzw1,shaos}.
+Terahertz (THz) wireless communications, operating in the 0.1 to 10 THz band, are regarded as a promising solution to support ultra-broadband for future 6G networks \cite{thzw}.
 Nevertheless, THz signals face severe free-space loss and significant non-line-of-sight (NLoS) attenuation.
 These factors limit transmission reliability in obstructed environments.
 To address this issue, ultra-massive multiple-input multiple-output (MIMO) systems are employed in the THz band by deploying large-scale antenna arrays.
-Using hundreds or thousands of antennas helps provide sufficient array gain to mitigate propagation losses \cite{9665432}.
+Using hundreds or thousands of antennas helps provide sufficient array gain to mitigate propagation losses \cite{10540249,9540383,9448777,9432908,9266124,9146533,8612905,8937497,9973387,10115008,9844229,11406144,zhai2026does} .
 However, increasing the number of antennas essentially comes at the expense of increased hardware cost.
 Moreover, such fixed-position MIMO systems lack the flexibility to adjust antenna configurations based on the actual spatial distribution of user channels.

 Recently, six-dimensional movable antenna (6DMA) has been proposed to increase MIMO system capacity without requiring additional antennas, by fully exploiting spatial variations of the wireless channel at transceivers \cite{shao20246d, 6dma_dis}.
 This technique leverages the adaptability of antenna positions and orientations in three-dimensional (3D) space at transceivers to adaptively allocate antenna resources based on the spatial distribution of channels.
 Building on these advancements, an unmanned aerial vehicle (UAV)-enabled 6DMA architecture was explored in \cite{chenzhi6}, where a 6DMA surface is installed on a UAV and joint antenna deployment and beamforming optimization are investigated.
-Subsequently, a low-complexity sequential optimization method for 6DMA was proposed in \cite{qijun}, which first optimizes the antenna rotations and then selects feasible positions to realize those rotations.
-Furthermore, emerging research paradigms of 6DMA-aided intelligent reflecting surfaces (IRSs) and cell-free networks have been studied in \cite{qingmma} and \cite{pi20246d}, respectively.
+Furthermore, emerging research paradigms of 6DMA-aided intelligent reflecting surfaces (IRSs) have been studied in \cite{qingmma}.
+In addition, coupler position and rotation optimization for flexible coupler antennas (FCAs) was studied in~\cite{FC,FC1,shao2026coupler,FCjstsp,FCATWC,RCATWC}, where controllable mutual coupling was exploited to enhance antenna reconfigurability with a reduced number of radio frequency (RF) chains.